Do you have a restless mind? Are you someone who has trouble falling asleep because you mind is constantly spinning with ideas? Welcome to the club.

 There’s nothing better than curling up with a good book.
 If you’re someone who enjoys reading but has found that you simply don’t make the time to read, then this part of my plan to get you to sleep better will make you happy.

 Grab some books and keep them on your nightstand so that you curl up to read a book before you drift off to sleep each night.
 This will help take your mind off of everyday issues and stressors.
-If you are truly looking for ways to wind down, a book will do it for you.
+If you are truly looking for ways to wind down, a book will stop a restless mind from wandering off into random thought.

 Take a Bath

 The warm bath water will help relax your tight muscles and your wandering mind.
-Having a bath shortly before bed is the perfect way to encourage your body to sleep better.
+Having a bath shortly before bed is the perfect way to encourage your body to sleep better and will quiet that restless mind.

 Not only does the warm water help relax sore muscles so you can lay down feeling more physically relaxed, but it’s common knowledge that taking a nice bubble bath can easily relax your restless thoughts before bed.
 When I take a bath, I usually use essential oils and it truly does wonders.